Karen Sutherland & Edible Eden Design

 The garden is constantly developing and changing so there is always something new for returning visitors.

-Gunyah is opening for the last time this year in Open Gardens Victoria, or you can book a private garden tour for your PDC, garden club, school or community group.
+Gunyah was open for the last time 2-3 March 2019 in Open Gardens Victoria, but you can book a private garden tour for your PDC, garden club, school or community group.
 The garden can also be visited by clients who are having their garden designed by Karen, to see the plants being used in their design.

 Below are a selection of videos of Karen Sutherland and her garden, Gunyah.

 There are more videos available on Karen’s YouTube channel.

 In April 2012, ABC News Breakfast journalist Sarah Jaensch visited Karen’s Garden.